robocode-dev/tank-royale/bot-api/dotnet/docfx_project/index.md

 using Robocode.TankRoyale.BotApi;
 using Robocode.TankRoyale.BotApi.Events;

-namespace Robocode.TankRoyale.Sample.Bots
-{
 public class MyFirstBot : Bot
 {
-    // Main entry used for starting the bot static void Main(string[] args)
+    // The main method starts our bot static void Main(string[] args)
     {
         new MyFirstBot().Start();
     }

-    // Constructor, which loads the bot settings file MyFirstBot() : base(BotInfo.FromFile("MyFirstBot.json")) { }
+    // Constructor, which loads the bot config file MyFirstBot() : base(BotInfo.FromFile("MyFirstBot.json")) { }

-    // This method runs our bot program, where each command is executed one at a time in a loop. public override void Run()
+    // Called when a new round is started -> initialize and do some movement public override void Run()
     {
-      // Repeat while bot is running
+        // Repeat while the bot is running while (IsRunning)
-      while (IsRunning)
         {
             Forward(100);
             TurnGunRight(360);
             Back(100);
             TurnGunRight(360);
         }
     }

-    // Our bot scanned another bot.
-Fire when we see another bot! public override void OnScannedBot(ScannedBotEvent evt)
+    // We saw another bot -> fire! public override void OnScannedBot(ScannedBotEvent evt)
     {
         Fire(1);
     }

-    // Our bot has been hit by a bullet.
-Turn perpendicular to the bullet so our seesaw might avoid a future shot. public override void OnHitByBullet(BulletHitBotEvent evt)
+    // We were hit by a bullet -> turn perpendicular to the bullet public override void OnHitByBullet(BulletHitBotEvent evt)
     {
-      double bearing = CalcBearing(evt.Bullet.Direction);
+        // Calculate the bearing to the direction of the bullet double bearing = CalcBearing(evt.Bullet.Direction);

-      TurnLeft(90 - bearing);
+        // Turn 90 degrees to the bullet direction based on the bearing TurnLeft(90 - bearing);
-    }
     }
 }
 ```